-Seriously, getting your garden shed organized will make a big difference once the growing season is in full swing.
-You won’t spend hours looking for that twine to tie up the beans, you won’t run out to buy an expensive new rake, only to find the perfectly serviceable old one in the back of the shed behind the mower, and you most of all, it will allow you to utilize your precious gardening time for just that…gardening!
-So use these tips and ideas to organize your garden shed or space!
+Getting your garden shed organized will make a big difference once the growing season is in full swing.
+You won’t spend hours looking for that twine to tie up the beans, you won’t run out to buy an expensive new rake, only to find the perfectly serviceable old one in the back of the shed behind the mower, and you most of all, it will allow you to utilize your precious time outdoors for enjoying yourself.
+So use these shed organization ideas and projects to get it together this year!

 Shed Organization Ideas

-‘Gardenista‘ shows us how to organize a garden shed with a roll of velcro!
+‘Gardenista‘ shows us how to organize a shed with a nothing but a roll of velcro!

-Use old crates to create shelving and shed storage areas.
-This is a really useful garden shed idea where you cannot attach storage to a wall, like below a window.
+Old crates create shelving and shed storage areas.
+This is a really useful garden shed idea for where you cannot attach storage to a wall, like below a window.
 Photo by ‘Martha‘.